ArDoCo/Core/docs/content/quickstart/saveActions.rst

 Save Actions
 =========

-.. warning:: This site is deprecated

-Go to your Eclipse Workspace folder and change the file ``.metadata/.plugins/org.eclipse.core.runtime/.settings/org.eclipse.jdt.ui.prefs``.
+Go to your Eclipse Workspace folder and open the file ``.metadata/.plugins/org.eclipse.core.runtime/.settings/org.eclipse.jdt.ui.prefs``.

-There exchange all the ``sp_cleanup.`` properties to the following:
+There, exchange all the ``sp_cleanup.`` properties to the following:

 .. code-block::